juaAI/.github/profile/README.md

 # Open Source

-While the majority of our code is closed source yet, we have and will open source various modules & helper tools.
-It is also planned to open source past model versions and eventually a non-commerctial community version of the current model.
+While the majority of our code is closed source yet, we open source various modules & helper tools.
+It is planned to open source past model versions and eventually provide access to a non-commercial community version of the current model.

 # How to get involved?